golasahubert/ICS-Agent/README.md

+# TO RUN THE AGENT FIRST FILL THE CREDENTIALS OF TELEGRAM BOT AND URLs

+later, just sudo bash check_all.sh, which will create venv, install deps and check all

 This is the source code for ICSAgent that scans ICSHoneypot in the following way

 1. Check if the HMI is available